ghi-electronics/Docs/software/tinyclr/tinyclr-config.md

 #### Loader Mode Command Buttons

 ##### Update to Latest
-Updates the device firmware to the latest version found in the `FirmwareSources.txt` file.
-If there is no `FirmwareSources.txt` file, one will be created that points to the official GHI downloads page.
+Updates the device firmware to the latest version found using the same rules as the firmware update section of the `Debug` tab.
+It will always erase and reload the latest found firmware, regardless of version.

 ##### Manual Update
 Allows you to update from a locally stored firmware file.